Latt\`es maps and combinatorial expansion: Combinatorial Expansion Factor and

 \begin{proof} First, assume that $m=\#\post(f)\geq 4$.
 Let $e_1,\ldots, e_m$ be $0$-edges in cyclic order.
 Let $P_n$ be an $n$-edge chain consisting of $E_n$ $n$-edges joining the opposite sides of the Jordan curve $\mathcal C$.
 Without loss of generality, we may assume that $P_n$ joining non-adjacent edges $e_1$ and $e_l$, for some $2<l<m$.
 There are two cases: either $|P_n|$ is a subset of one of the $0$-tiles, or $|P_n|$ intersects with the interior of both $0$-tiles, and $e_1$ and $e_l$ share an adjacent edge, which is the only edge intersecting with $|P_n|$ besides $e_1$ and $e_l$.
 Indeed, suppose that $|P_n|$ is not a subset of one of the $0$-tiles.
 If $|P_n|$ intersects with more than one adjacent edges of $e_1$ and $e_l$ or with a non-adjacent edge of $e_1$ or $e_l$, then we have a strictly shorter $n$-edge chain joining the opposite sides of the Jordan curve $\mathcal{C}$, which is a contradiction to the definition of $E_n$.

 For the first case, the edge chain $P_n$ split one of the $0$-tile (an $m$-gon) into two parts, and pick an $0$-edge on either part, and call them $a$ and $b$ respectively.
 For the second case, without loss of generality, we assume that $P_n$ is an $n$-edge chain consisting of $E_n$ edges joining opposite edges $e_1$ and $e_3$ (possibly intersecting with $e_2$).
 We cut along all the $0$-edges except edge $e_2$, where an edge becomes two, and unfold to get a $(2m-2)$-gon.
 Another way to think of this $(2m-2)$-gon is by gluing two copies of an $m$-gon along the edge $e_2$.
 Notice that $P_n$ divides this $(2m-2)$-gon into two parts.
 Pick an edge on either part which is not $e_1$ or $e_3$, and call them $a$ and $b$ respectively.
 Let $A$ be the set of all $n$-edges contained in $a$, and $B$ be the set of all $n$-edges contained in $b$.
 Since $A$ and $B$ lie on different sides of $P_n$, $P_n$ separates $A$ and $B$.
 Consider the graph associated with the $n$-cell decomposition.
 By Menger's theorem, there are at least $E_n$ many disjoint $A$-$B$ paths.
 Let $N_n$ be the minimum number of edges in an $A$-$B$ path, and since an $A$-$B$ path is an $n$-edge chain joining the opposite sides of the Jordan curve $\mathcal C$, we have $E_n\leq N_n$.
+In addition, we know that the total number of $n$-tiles is $2(\deg f)^n$ by Lemma \ref{tilenumber} (3).
 We get so for $C=\sqrt2$.